DevOpsManiac/CorpSite/README.md

 ## Version 2.x

 This is a demo of a corporate website.
 The goal is to show changes to this app propigate through the ServiceNow DevOps app.
-Updated today.
+Updated today March 6th.